MichaelRoyer/CleaningData/README.md

 >tidyData <- run_analysis()
 ```

 If the data has been previously downloaded from the course website, then this script will recognize that and not download it again.
-The contents of the tidyData data frame and how it was cleaned up and summarized are explained in the CodeBook.md.

-Please, review the results of the tidyData data frame at your leisure.
-Thank you!